bezzad/PdfiumViewer/README.md

 * PdfDocument is the base class used to render PDF documents;

-* PdfRenderer is a WinForms control that can render a PdfDocument;
+* PdfRenderer is a WPF control that can render a PdfDocument;

-* PdfiumViewer is a WinForms control that hosts a PdfRenderer control and adds a toolbar to save the PDF file or print it.
+> Note: If you want to use that in WinForms, please use the main project from [PdfiumViewer WinForm](https://github.com/pvginkel/PdfiumViewer)

 ## Compatibility